abayomi2010/Weather-Dashboard/README.md

 This is a weather dashboard that allows users to check the current weather and forecast for a given location.
 The dashboard provides users with up-to-date weather information, including temperature, humidity, wind speed, and atmospheric pressure.

 ## Features
-*	Users can search for any location by entering a city name or ZIP code.
+*	Users can search for any location by entering a city name.
 *	The dashboard displays the current weather information, including temperature, humidity, wind speed, and atmospheric pressure.
 *	The dashboard also displays a five-day forecast for the selected location.
 *	Users can toggle between Fahrenheit and Celsius temperature units.